-□ SolTuna now recognizes how gender issues are material to their business.
+SolTuna now recognizes how gender issues are material to their business.
 By understanding and addressing gender dynamics that impact indicators like absenteeism, productivity, and leadership diversity, SolTuna is able to increase employee satisfaction, enhance the workplace culture and ultimately improve their bottom line.

-This case study was conducted through (1) a review of IFC reports: The Business Case for Women's Employment in Agribusiness and Investing in Women along Agribusiness Value Chains, (2) one interview conducted with two members of the IFC East Asia and the Pacific Gender Team.
+This case study was conducted through (1) a review of IFC reports, including "The Business Case for Women's Employment in Agribusiness" and "Investing in Women along Agribusiness Value Chains," (2) an interview with Shabnam Hameed and Sarah Twigg, lead Gender Team members with IFC East Asia and the Pacific.